Are you looking for a guide on all of the important Austrian Christmas Traditions? Then look no further!

 Vienna has many famous Christmas markets, that are in my opinion, all worth a visit.
 I definitely suggest heading towards Town Hall Christmas Market and to Schönbrunn Palace

-2. See a Christmas concert in Vienna
+2. See a Christmas Concert in Vienna

 The locations vary, from different imperial castles to spectacular churches.
 See the selection of Christmas concerts here.

 3. Eat Gingerbread (Lebkuchen)

 Nothing is more delightful after a long walk in the snow than a hot cup of tea with a piece of traditional Austrian Gingerbread.

-Another fun Christmas tradition we do every year is baking your own gingerbread house.
+Another fun Austrian Christmas tradition we do every year is baking your own gingerbread house.
 You need some good teamwork because building it (so that it keeps on standing) can be quite a task.

-4. Go see the Krampus and the Perchten
+4. Go See the Krampus and the Perchten

 Krampus and Perchten are some ancient mythical creatures, that were summoned during Christmas times to banish winter and evil spirits.